Vasileios-Bellos/BloomingRose/README.md

 ## Standalone App Installer (Windows)

-`BloomingRoseGUI_installer.exe` installs a compiled standalone version of the interactive GUI that runs without MATLAB or any installation prerequisites.
+`BloomingRoseGUI_installer.exe` installs a compiled standalone version of the interactive GUI that runs without the need for a local MATLAB installation.
 The installer will automatically download and install the MATLAB Runtime (R2025b) if it is not already present on the system.

 ## Web GUI